How to Write a Simple Video Script

 Prerequisite

-- Who is your target demographic? – Figure out the type of person you’re speaking to.
-Are you addressing business owners, sales people, or someone in the restaurant industry?
-By knowing this, you’ll be able to craft a more effective message.
+• Who is your target demographic? – Figure out the type of person you’re speaking to.
+Are you addressing business owners, salespeople, or someone in the restaurant industry?
+By knowing this, you’ll be able to craft a more compelling message.

-- What action do you want people to take? – Often referred as the “call to action,” but think about what you want viewers to do after they watch your video.
-Are they going to head to your website, provide an email address or make a purchase?
+• What action do you want people to take? – Often referred to as the “call to action,” but think about what you want viewers to do after they watch your video.
+Will they head to your website, provide an email address or make a purchase?

 By keeping these three points in mind when working on your script, you’ll be able to speak directly to your target audience and be more effective with your marketing efforts.
-The way you phrase a topic for business owners is going to be different from that directed towards regular consumers.
+How you phrase a topic for business owners will differ from that directed toward regular consumers.

 Script Template

-For this particular example, we’re going to be focusing on a video that will be roughly 60 to 90 seconds in length.
+For this particular example, we will focus on a video that will be roughly 60 to 90 seconds long.
 Ideally, you’ll want to keep messaging like this short and sweet.
-People’s attention spans aren’t super great, and you’ll want to keep your target audience interested the entire way through.
-Just like a written document, you’ll want to break this up into an introduction, body and conclusion.
+People’s attention spans aren’t great, and you’ll want to keep your target audience interested the entire way through.
+Like a written document, you’ll want to break this up into an introduction, body, and conclusion.

 Introduction

-No need to get really crazy here.
-You’ll want to tell the audience who you are, what your job/role is and say what it is you’re going to talk about.
-Provide a little bit of foreshadowing to people stay engaged.
+No need to get crazy here.
+You’ll want to tell the audience who you are, what your job/role is, and what it is you will talk about.
+Provide a little bit of foreshadowing to help people stay engaged.
 Here’s an example:

-Hi, my name is David Seifert.
-I’m a Video Production Specialist with Nickel City Graphics, and today I’m going to provide you with information on how to write a simple video script.
-This can be the difference between you having an awesome video and one that doesn’t perform well.
+Hi, my name is Neil.
+I’m the founder of vidwheel LLC, and today I will provide information on how to write a simple video script.
+This can be the difference between having an excellent video and . . . a dud.

 You can take that example, take out my information and throw in what you’d like to say.
 With this, you are quite literally telling people what the video is going to be about.
 Here’s a skeleton of what that can look like: